-As above, data may be processed because it is necessary for the pursuit of our legitimate interests and / or the legitimate interests of others, compliance with legal obligations, particularly in the context of legal proceedings and compliance with requests by law enforcement agencies.
-Pro-active disclosures to the Royal Gibraltar Police and other authorities, regulators and / or Supervisory Bodies may be made.
+Therefore, data may be processed because it is necessary for the pursuit of our legitimate interests and/or the legitimate interests of others, compliance with legal obligations, particularly in the context of legal proceedings and compliance with requests by law enforcement agencies.
+Pro-active disclosures to the Royal Gibraltar Police and other authorities, regulators and/or Supervisory Bodies2 may be made.

 Additionally, the LSRA may share information with the Chief Justice and/or the Registrar of the Supreme Court and their respective Offices with regard to past, present and future admissions, the issue of practising certificates, disciplinary matters and any other relevant aspects of their practice and the supervision of the delivery of legal services and those who deliver them.
 The LSRA may do likewise in the case of the Institute of Legal Executives or Law Costs Draftsmen and principals of Government service or of commercial or other business concerns, statutory bodies or agencies or not-for-profit organisations in or for which persons who are Authorised Persons or registrable as such may be practising.
 In these instances, information will only be shared to the extent that it either permissible by law or necessary for the LSRA to carry out its functions, as may be required by legislation including the Supreme Court Act 1960, the Legal Services Act 2017 and respectively related and subsidiary legislation.